About Our Plant Stock

 Why do we grow our own plants?

 We only sell plants that have been propagated at our nursery and never sell plants that have been removed from the wild.
-Over time, we have ethically accessed seed from within our collection region and created populations of the plants at our nursery.
+Over time, we have ethically collected seed from within our specific region and created plant populations at our nursery.
 We harvest from these nursery-grown populations for our seed sales and propagation for potted material.

 To promote genetic diversity, we grow our potted plants primarily from seed.
-Growing from seed ensures that we conserve as much genetic diversity as possible, but also means that re-building stock that is sold out can take time.
+Growing from seed ensures that we conserve as much genetic diversity as possible because we aren't cloning species, but it also means that re-building stock can take time.
 We always appreciate your patience and understanding!

 Our team carefully tends the field-grown plants throughout the year and harvests seeds in the spring and summer.
 Patches of wildflowers found at the nursery are stunning and attract wildlife like bees and butterflies.
-Please visit the nursery to learn more and see these beautiful wildflower displays.
+Please check our 'news' to see when we do our spring bed tour in Cobble Hill.

-We only purchase stock from other growers for resale under special circumstances.
-In 2018 we were fortunate enough to secure stock from a local grower who was ending their business.
+Under special circumstances, we purchase stock from other growers for resale.
+For example, in 2018 we were fortunate to secure stock from a local grower who was ending their business.
 At that time, we purchased Western Trillium and White Fawn-Lily that originated from seed in the Victoria area.
 In 2020 we will be purchasing Red-flowering Currant and Sword Fern for your convenience from our friends at NAT’s Nursery Ltd in Langley, as we’ve struggled to keep these plants in stock with such a demand from you!
-When stock is purchased from other growers, we flag those plants so you are aware of their provenance.